thexaero/open-parties-and-claims/README.md

 The mod's API allows other mods or plugins to easily interact with the parties and the chunk claims, both on the server and the client side.

 The mod is currently in beta.
-Only Forge 1.18.2 is supported as of writing this.
-Fabric/Quilt and Minecraft 1.19 support are coming soon.

 # User Guide